10 Best Password Managers for Chrome in 2024: Top Deals

 Bonus.
 Bitwarden — Best Open-Source Option

 The Chrome extension offers access to Bitwarden’s password vault, password generator, passkey manager, and 2FA authenticator.
-Unfortunately, the extension can be a bit clunky — during my tests, the auto-save function would sometimes fail to save my newly created logins, and I found the auto-fill to be a bit unintuitive.
+During my tests, the auto-save function sometimes failed to save my newly created logins, and I found the auto-fill needed some manual configuration before it worked the way I wanted it to.
+What’s more, some of the settings were a bit confusing, and I had to search Bitwarden’s knowledge base before I could confidently make changes.
+However, once set up, it worked well.

 • 2FA with third-party apps like YubiKey.